tldr-pages/tldr/pages/linux/lastcomm.md

 `lastcomm`

-- Display commands executed by user:
+- Display commands executed by a given user:

 `lastcomm --user {{user}}`

-- Display informations about command executed on the system:
+- Display information about a given command executed on the system:

 `lastcomm --command {{command}}`

-- Display informations about terminal_name activities executed on the system:
+- Display information about commands executed on a given terminal:

 `lastcomm --tty {{terminal_name}}`